wuodland/Pycom_LoPy/README.md

 ## Lab 2

 - RSSI Quality <br/>
 Depending and the quality of the WiFi signal, the LED light displayed is adjusted.
-Program written by [Karan Raj Baruah](https://github.com/wuodland)
+Program written by [Karan Raj Baruah](https://github.com/wuodland) <br/>

+**Find the slides and other notes on this repo: [Link](https://github.com/ITU-PITLab/ICTP-ITU-AIT_IoT_workshop)**